rgreminger/tilburg-science-hub/docs/workflow/workflow.md

-Later on, you will see that such a structure enables you to work on your project using multiple computers (e.g., your workstation, your laptop, a computer in the cloud), or with multiple collaborators/co-authors.
+Later on, you will see that such a structure enables you to work on your project using multiple computers (e.g., your workstation, your laptop, a computer in the cloud), or with various collaborators/co-authors.

 ## Project Pipelines

-In a research project, one typically has a number of tasks to accomplish, such as preparing the data, analyzing the data, writing the paper and producing a set of slides.
+In a research project, one typically has several tasks to accomplish, such as preparing the data, analyzing the data, writing the paper and producing a set of slides.
-**This is what we call a "project pipeline".**
+**This is what we call a "project pipeline."**

-A typically pipeline for an academic paper may look like this:
+A typical pipeline for an academic paper may look like this:

 !!! example "Typical pipeline for an academic paper"
     - Prepare dataset for analysis
-    - Run model on dataset
+    - Run model on a dataset
-    - Produce tables and figures for paper
+    - Produce tables and figures for the paper

 Over time, your pipeline will grow increasingly complex.
 For example, the pipeline above recently "matured" into this one: